 Maspeth Mortgage, Broker, Loan Officer

-A mortgage broker is an individual or group that is an independent agent for the mortgage loan borrower as well as the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Which lender offers the loan programs that is right for you?
-A mortgage broker will guide you to the right fit.
-You give your loan application to your broker, who presents it to a number of lenders.
-Your mortgage broker then guides your work with the lender of choice until closing.
-The borrower gives a commission to the broker if the loan closes.
+During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Which lender has the loan programs that is right for you?
+A mortgage broker will lead you to the best one.
+Your broker will offer your mortgage application to one or more lenders, and works with the chosen lender until the loan closes.
+The borrower submits a commission to the broker when the loan closes.

 What is a Loan Officer?